foss-for-synopsys-dwc-arc-processors/tensorflow/tensorflow/lite/micro/tools/make/targets/arc/README.md

 If you don’t supply an external LCF, the one embedded in the TCF will be used instead

+***Important note:*** For ARC GNU toolchain memory.x file is used instead of LCF (more about: https://embarc.org/toolchain/baremetal/linker.html)

 For instance, to build **Person Detection** test application, use the following command from the root directory of the TensorFlow repo: